Q/A: Signing Release Forms When Submitting Your Script or Story to a Producer or Production Company

 Thanks for your question.

-If a production company, studio, or producer is interested in reading your script and you do not have a manager, they will often ask you to sign a release form, which protects them against claims of idea theft.
+If a production company, studio, or producer is interested in reading your script or story, and you do not have a manager, they will often ask you to sign a release form, which protects them against claims of idea theft.

 The release form states that you own the material and have the right to sell it.
 It also states that in the event the company releases a film with a similar premise, you don’t have the right to sue them.